Worldbirds.com is user-supported. We may earn a commission when users buy via links on our website. More info

 bird bath

-Heated baths usually come in two styles (basin or immersion), and both are useful in providing liquid water for backyard birds (4).
+Heated baths usually come in two styles (basin or immersion), and both are useful in providing liquid water for backyard birds.
+Just be sure to leave some sticks in the water for perching.

 10. Remove Reflective Surfaces